elysiajs/documentation/docs/patterns/macro.md

 <template v-slot:macro2>

-Macro allows us to define a custom field to the hook.
+Macro v2 use an object syntax with return lifecycle like inline hook.

 **Elysia.macro** allows us to compose custom heavy logic into a simple configuration available in hook, and **guard** with full type safety.